MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I have created the scene for the endless mode, also connected the button on the menu.
 -12/02/2025
 I have been researchin about how to handle frequently instantiated objects.
 Instantiating and destroying objects is a costly process, and is unefficient from an engineering perspective.
 There is a concept called object pooling in Unity.
 Instead of destroying objects we set them deactivated, store inside a parent object, and activate back again when necessary.
 This allows us to reuse objects instead of creating fresh ones.
 I have initiated a goblin pool for the endless mode.
 There will be a pool for each enemy type.
+-13/02/2025
+Pools are all setup.
+Spawning in endless mode will be randomized, both in location, spawn interval, and enemy type.
+The interface for randomly spawning enemies is implemented.
+I will design the area and set all the locations and spawners with their relevant spawn scripts.